thkoch2001/tvlfyi_depot/nix/readTree/README.md

 `readTree` will follow any subdirectories of a tree and import all Nix files, with some exceptions:

+* If a folder contains a `readtree.nix` file, that file will be used instead of `default.nix` in all the steps below.
+This allows to have a subproject which is josh-exported from the monorepo with its own `default.nix`.
+Any logic which does not require access to the monorepo can be placed in `default.nix` and accessed using `import ./.` from `readtree.nix`.
 * If a folder contains a `default.nix` file, no *sibling* Nix files will be imported - however children are traversed as normal.
 * If a folder contains a `default.nix` it is loaded and, if it